Learning Optimal Topology for Ad-hoc Robot Networks: Methodology

 Ensemble learning is a technique to exploit the prediction power of various types of estimators to predict a particular feature.
 The more complex a machine learning problem is, the more significant the impact of ensemble learning will be.
 Thus, we propose OpTopNET, a particular network of stacked ensembles of multi-class classifiers each of which performs the optimal topology prediction corresponding to one of the multi-class classification problems described above.

-\subsection{Architecture}
+\subsubsection{Architecture}

 The architecture of OpTopNET is depicted in Fig. \ref{fig:arch}.
 This computational pipeline first replicates the main dataset to $n$ local instances each of which includes the full input data associated with the locations of robots.
 However, they differ in that each one comprises the cluster labels of only one robot of that network.
-The label IDs are inherently integers, nonetheless there is no order-wise semantic relation between them.
+The label IDs are inherently integers, nonetheless there is no semantic relation between them.
 To address this issue, binarized versions of label IDs of the main dataset are taken into account in the local replicas.
 Then, each local dataset is used to train a particular stacking ensemble of classifiers.
 In each instance of these aggregated classifiers, the local dataset is, in parallel, fed into three diverse types of classifiers such as a random forest classifier, a $k$-neighbors classifier, and a deep neural network classifier.
 This type selection seeks a sufficiently-diverse set of classifiers whose error types are potentially very different.
-Thus, this diversity of error types may increase the overall stacked ensemble's accuracy \cite{zhou2021ensemble, polikar2012ensemble}.
+Thus, this diversity of error types may increase the overall stacked ensemble's accuracy.
+Because of the geometrical nature of the topology prediction, the $k$-neighbor classifier specifically contributes to the consideration of the metric distances between various topologies in the course of predictions \cite{macktoobian2021data}.
+The planned random forest classifier is used for better stable decision-making in complex scenarios such as those including large backbone cycles.
+Finally, the embedded deep network classifier seeks effective syntheses of deep representations for large ad-hoc robot networks whose dynamics may not be fully captured by the former classifier types.
+One may increase the number of the participating classifiers, but in practice, it not only makes training phase longer to be completed but also may not noticeably improve the accuracy of predictions.